 A smile that didn't quite reach his lips was dancing in his eyes.
 "He is.
 They're the soft kind."

-Silence – a hospital's kind of silence, filled with nameless sounds and a smell of bleach and antiseptics so strong it left a tang in your mouth – followed.
+Silence – a hospital's kind of silence, filled with countless sounds and a smell of bleach and antiseptics so strong it left a tang in your mouth – followed.
 Janet took a gulp from her cooling coffee.
 It was just the right temperature.

 "The thing is –"